 Children who are identified as disadvantaged are those whose parents have claimed free school meals at some point in the previous 6 years (Ever 6) and those who currently claim for free school meals (FSM).
-The school receives pupil premium funding for these children.
+The school receives a pupil premium grant (PPG) for these children.